 “Teaching is a performing art.”
 This is the motto of the music department at my alma mater, Central Washington University.
 For me, this quote says all I need to say about myself as a musician.
-I am a teacher and because of that I am also a performer. in my relationship as teacher to a student, I will always be performing for you.
+I am a teacher and because of that I am also a performer.
+In my relationship as teacher to a student, I will always be performing for you.
 I believe that it is my job to teach not only music and the love it brings, but also how it fits into life as a whole.
 Learning to play an instrument is not about becoming a professional; it is about becoming a better person.
 Taking private lessons not only teaches a person how to play the instrument, but one also learns how to practice a task efficiently, responsibility for oneself, respect for others, initiative, and preparedness.

 Kathryn Kibbe is a very bright musician, always eager to learn new things and also eager to teach.
 Kathryn started playing the violin when she was 9 years old and eventually switched to the viola at age 13.
 After a year or so playing the viola in her youth symphony, she made the official switch to the viola as her primary instrument.